-Curriculum decisions relevant to the needs of children and youth with disabilities are a major focus of this course.
-Logical and systematic decision making for both short and long term planning which involves the pupil, parent, and teacher in setting curriculum content priorities in the planning process is a major topic.
+A curriculum course for working with students with disabilities.
+In this course the major focus is the discussion of the role practiced by special education personnel and other school based support individuals on the relevant curriculum needs for individuals with developmental disabilities.
+This includes the logical and systematic decision-making process for both short and long term planning, which involves the student, parent and teachers in setting curriculum content priorities in the planning process.
 Prerequisites: ED215, ED220, and ED292, or consent of instructor.
+Recommended certification course.

-ED312 (3) GUIDANCE FOR EXCEPTIONAL INDIVIDUALS AND FAMILY F
+ED312 GUIDANCE FOR EXCEPTIONAL INDIVIDUALS AND FAMILY

-This course considers the counseling role of the professional in providing support to exceptional children and their families.
+This course considers the counseling role of the professional in providing support to exceptional children with disabilities and their families.
 The improvement of mental health and adjustment of exceptional pupils being served is a major topic.
 This course includes some basic skills useful for counselors.
-Prerequisites: ED310 or consent of instructor.
+Understanding of the stages of parental reaction to having a child with a disability, family dynamics, and special considerations one must take into account prior to working with a family (i.e. student age, family culturally competent strategies are learned, specifically in the areas of developing a counseling plan, developing trust, building relationships, and family needs assessment.Prerequisites: ED310 or consent of instructor.